fuul-protocol/protocol-contracts/docs/index.md

 - Currency budgets have to be greater than amounts attributed.
 - The sum of {amountToPartner} and {amountToEndUser} for each {Attribution} must be greater than zero.
 - Only {FuulManager} can attribute.
+- Proof must not exist (be previously attributed).
 - {FuulManager} must not be paused.
-- Proof must not exist (be previously attributed)._
+This is checked through The `attributeTransactions` function in {FuulManager}._

 ### claimFromProject